 The consolidated financial statements include the financial statements of the Bank and GCCT as explained below.
-Strictly for the purpose of calculating RWA, securitization transactions are still considered off-balance sheet transactions and therefore securitization assets are not included in the RWA calculation.
+Strictly for the purpose of calculating RWA, securitization transactions are considered off-balance sheet transactions and therefore securitization assets are not included in the RWA calculation.
 The Bank uses the standardized approach for securitization exposures.

-GCCT is a structured entity that was created to securitize credit card loans receivable.
-As at December 31, 2016 the Bank has transferred \$1,988,968 thousand in credit card loans receivable (2015 - \$1,987,974 thousand) to GCCT, but has retained substantially all of the credit risk associated with the transferred assets.
-Due to retention of substantially all of the risks and rewards on these assets, the Bank consolidates GCCT for IFRS purposes and continues to recognize these assets within loans receivable and the transfers are accounted for as secured financing transactions.
-The associated liability as at December 31, 2016 of \$1,985,017 thousand (2015 - \$1,982,273 thousand), secured by these assets, includes the commercial paper and term notes on the consolidated statement of financial position and is carried at amortized cost.
+GCCT is a structured entity that was created to securitize the Bank's credit card loans receivable.
+The Bank has transferred co-ownership interest in credit card loans receivable to GCCT, but has retained the majority of the credit risk associated with the transferred assets.
+Since the Bank receives the majority of the benefits related to GCCT's operations and net assets, the Bank is exposed to risks related to GCCT's activities and the Bank obtains the majority of the residual or ownership risk related to GCCT, the Bank consolidates GCCT and continues to recognize these assets within loans receivable and the transfers are secured financing transactions.
+The associated liabilities secured by these assets, include the commercial paper notes and term notes on the consolidated statement of financial position and are carried at amortized cost.
+The table below sets out the carrying amounts and fair values of the Bank's transferred credit card loan receivables and associated liabilities.